Extended French Stream

 - Bilingual Canadians earn 10% more on average.

-All Honours degrees in the Faculty of Science offer the Extended French Stream.
+All Honours degrees in the Faculty of Science offer the Extended French Stream (with the exception of the Ophthalmic Medical Technology program).
 View the list.

 Admission and Registration

 - You must meet the University’s admission requirements and have the necessary prerequisites for the desired program of study;

 - You must be admitted as an Anglophone in your program of choice;

 - You must be from an English High School;